MarceloFossRJ/MarceloFossRJ.github.io/_posts/2017-09-20-linux-cmdline.md

 ```

 * curl
 a tool to transfer data from or to a server.
-It supports HTTP, HTTPS, FTP, FTPS, SCP, SFTP, TFTP, DICT, TELNET, LDAP or FILE.
+It supports HTTP, HTTPS, FTP, FTPS, SCP, SFTP, TFTP, DICT, TELNET, LDAP or FILE
 Basic usage:
 ```
 $curl example.com  #shows the http content
 $curl example.com > example.html #saves the the content
 $curl -o example.html example.com #also saves the content
 ```
 Detailed description:
 [http://www.slashroot.in/curl-command-tutorial-linux-example-usage](http://www.slashroot.in/curl-command-tutorial-linux-example-usage)

 ## Services and processes commands
 * df
-Display used and available disk space.
+Display used and available disk space
 -m : show in megabytes
 -h : show output in human form

 * du
 Show how much space each file takes up

 * ps
 Display a snapshot of the currently running processes
 ```
 $ps -ef | more   #view running processes
 $ps -efH | more  #view running processes in tree
 ```

 * top
 Displays the resources being used on your system.
-Press q to exit.
+Press q to exit

 * kill
 Stop a process.
 If the process refuses to stop, use kill -9 pid

 * Service
 Service command is used to run the system V init scripts. i.e Instead of calling the scripts located in the /etc/init.d/ directory with their full path, you can use the service command